ChenaLee/GWC_UMN_Intro_Java_Curriculum/00_What_is_programming.md

 # 00_What_is_programming
 ## Counting from Zero - Zero Based Numbering
 Did you notice this is marked as lesson **00** intead of **01**?
-In programming, most of times countring and numbering starts from *Zero*.
+In programming, most of times counting and numbering starts from *Zero*.
 It's a convention among mathematicians and computer scientists.

 ### Exercise 1